agustbirgir/kest_2/windows_verkefni.md

 * What is the current BIOS version available for the motherboard
   * geri á föstudaginn

-### 3.1.2.7 Lab - Install Third-Party Software in Windows Elvar
+### 3.1.2.7 Lab - Install Third-Party Software in Windows
  * Sleppa spurningu 1
   * Spurning 2 = þeir vilja að þú gerir það frekar svo að þú eyðir líka öllum related files ekki bara appinu

-### 10.2.1.8 Lab - Create a Partition in Windows Gummi
+### 10.2.1.8 Lab - Create a Partition in Windows
 *  What type of File System is used on the NEW VOLUME (I:)?
   * FAT32
 * How much Free Space is shown?